christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 Y = torch.from_numpy(labels).type(torch.LongTensor)
 ```

-The first layer of the neural network takes as input a position, ie a vector of dimension 2, and the second layer is required to output a number of values equal to the number of classes, on top of which we'll place a softmax to normalize them into probabilities.
+The first layer of the neural network takes as input a position, ie a vector of dimension 2, and the second layer is required to output a number of values equal to the number of classes (3 in this example), on top of which we'll place a softmax to normalize them into probabilities.
 We choose a hidden dimension of 12:

 ```python
 theta1 =  torch.autograd.Variable(torch.randn(2, 12) *0.01,requires_grad = True)